nus-cs1010/2324-s1/docs/library.md

 - `double* cs1010_read_double_array(size_t k)`<br>
 Returns `k` numbers of `double` values read from the standard input stored in an array.
 An error message will be printed (to `stderr`) for each input that is not a valid `double` value -- in which case the value `DBL_MAX` will be populated in the corresponding array element.
-Returns NULL if there is a memory allocation error.
-If the returned value is non-NULL, the caller is responsible for freeing the memory allocated by calling `free`.
+Returns `NULL` if there is a memory allocation error.
+If the returned value is non-`NULL`, the caller is responsible for freeing the memory allocated by calling `free`.
 ```C
 size_t k = cs1010_read_size_t();
 double* values = cs1010_read_double_array(k);